 From India, Madras

-She has not submitted her resignation until now, but they have removed her access to emails and other sites.
-She has sent an email to them asking to activate her credentials as she is unable to log in to work.
-It was only conveyed to her over a call where they compelled her to resign immediately on the call.
+She has not submitted her resignation yet, but they have removed her access to emails and other sites.
+She sent an email asking them to reactivate her credentials as she is unable to log in to work.
+It was only conveyed to her over a call, where they compelled her to resign immediately.
 The HR was also present.
 Then she was informed that she had two days to resign, but they had already removed her access.

 Now she can contact the local Labour Officer of her office jurisdiction.
 They will help her.